 The basis for calculating gross and net private equity returns are the corresponding gross and net cash flows between the fund and the underlying portfolio companies in the case of the former, and cash flow between the LPs and the fund for the latter.

-Books can be written about IRR, the definition and theoretical basis behind it, how it’s calculated, etc. But here in this article, the main characteristic of IRR in the context of private equity returns that I want to emphasize is that IRR accounts for time, and that is vitally important because:
+Books can be written about IRR, its definition and theoretical basis, how it’s calculated, etc. However, this article emphasises the main characteristic of IRR in the context of private equity returns and how IRR accounts for time.
+This emphasis is vitally important because:

 (a) Private equity is inherently an illiquid asset class (i.e. you can’t simply divest and sell your positions instantaneously whenever you want to like you would for listed stocks)